willstrach/CheckoutTechTest/README.md

 3. **There could exist multiple promotions per service**:

     Discounts increasing with quantity are common, and the task does not rule this out.
+This could mean that multiple promotions could apply to a quantity of one service (e.g. with promotions of: 5 for £5, and 10 for £9, 14 would cost £14).

      Given the relative simplicity of implementing support for this case, it has been included in the soluton.

 2. **No multi-service promotions**: